 This is perfect for niches like homeschooling, travel, camping, etc. and you’ll find that most of the groups are actually pretty active because people join for a reason – to get support and ask questions.

-And since there are literally hundreds of thousands of Facebook groups, you’ll really never have to worry about running out of ideas.
+And since there are literally hundreds of thousands of Facebook groups, you’ll never have to worry about running out of ideas.

 The words to type into the search bar could be: